 ECON 103 Economic Principles and Problems 1

 Three Intermediate theory courses:

-ECON 256 Intermediate Microeconomic 1

-or ECON 259 Intermediate Mathematical Microeconomics

 ECON 257 Intermediate Macroeconomic 1

 ECON 258 Intermediate Political Economy 1

+ECON 259 Intermediate Mathematical Microeconomics 1

-Economics course 300 level or above e 1
+Economic electives, at least 3; one at the 300 level or above 1

 Culminating Experience 1

 Economics electives at the 200, 300 or 400 level 2

 Major related courses: 1

 MATH 192 Topics in Calculus 2 1

 or MATH 201 Calculus I

-MATH 216 Statistics I 3 1

-- 1 Should be taken during the first or second year of study as several economics electives require these courses as prerequisites. - 2 Or another course to fulfill the calculus requirement. - Or another course to fulfill the statistics requirement.
+1 Should be taken during the first or second year of study as several economics electives require these courses as prerequisites.

+2 Or another course to fulfill the calculus requirement.